A large hall and several beautiful Victorian houses

 Rooms are spacious and furniture isn’t fixed, so you can move it around to suit yourself.
 Most rooms are standard, with shared bathroom, some also have a washbasin in the room.
 There are a small number of en suite rooms.
 Some rooms have a double bed.

 Lyddon offers great facilities, including a well-stocked library with a grand piano.
-There's also a large TV room with a pool table and air hockey machine.
+There's also a large TV room with a pool table.
 This residence has a traditional feel, reflecting its Victorian charm.

 High speed wi-fi

 Contents insurance included in your rent

 Security service on call 24/7

 Catered residents at Lyddon Hall can eat in the Refectory, next to the Students’ Union.
 You will receive a Refresh Meal Card plan package which can be used to purchase meals.
 The meal card enables you to purchase breakfast and an evening meal Monday to Friday, and brunch at weekends.

 At least one vegetarian option at each meal.
 During Ramadan, we can provide for you to eat after sunset.
 Please make us aware of any special dietary requirements (e.g. diabetes) or food allergy so we can assist you any way we can.
 You may find you benefit from the option of self-catered accommodation if you are very specific about the food you like to eat.